tehKaiN/smdCart/README.md

 When designing PCBs for new cart, the most safe way to get proper dimensions is to copy them from other carts.
 Some notes:

-- maximum cart height is about 60mm,
+- maximum cart height is about 60mm, otherwise it won't fit the case;
 - distance between mechanical holes is 70mm
 - mechanical holes should have diameter of about 6,75mm - add about 1mm for electroplating.
 - there should be no soldermask around edge connector pins.